February 1, 2019

 The treatment-carrying vehicles are re-tooled from small, adeno-associated viruses.
 These repurposed viruses can still enter human cells.
 Adeno-associated viruses do not cause infections, but can evoke an immune response that is usually mild.

-Earlier versions of the UW Medicine-developed treatment cassettes did significantly enhanced muscle function in previous lab studies, but did not do so completely.
+Earlier versions of the UW Medicine-developed treatment cassettes did significantly enhance muscle function in previous lab studies, but did not do so completely.
 That’s partly because the scientists have to condense the huge dystrophin gene to make it fit inside the transports virus.

 Jeffrey S. Chamberlain, professor of neurology, medicine and biochemistry at the University of Washington School of Medicine, has been continuously involved in this research, from the invention of his lab’s original gene therapy cassettes to their recent revamping.
 His group was the first to show that adeno-associated viral vectors could deliver genes to muscles, body-wide.